Everyone asks about the rate. Almost nobody asks the right question about the rate.

 Use the links throughout to go deeper on any topic.
 Or use the free calculator below to see what you'd be approved for in under three minutes.

-The only way to see your actual rate — not a range, not a published figure, not last month's promotion — is to have a broker review your specific file across all four lenders at the same time.
+The only way to see your actual rate — not a range, not a published figure, not last month's promotion — is to have a broker review your specific file across all major lenders at the same time.
 That includes any incentive rates or fee specials running at the time of your application, which change frequently and are only available through a broker, never published.

 That's what the free written report does.
-Every client who requests one receives a full lender comparison — current rates across all four lenders for their specific file, renewal rate structure for every product, upfront costs, and an equity projection built on the actual historical growth rate for their property type and neighbourhood.
+Every client who requests one receives a full lender comparison — current rates across all major lenders for their specific file, renewal rate structure for every product, upfront costs, and an equity projection built on the actual historical growth rate for their property type and neighbourhood.
 Ready within one business day.

 For the full breakdown of upfront and long-term costs — see Reverse Mortgage Costs and Fees Canada.